Constraining Common Envelope Evolution in Binary Neutron Star Formation with Combined Galactic and Gravitational-Wave Observations: Results

-Third, enforcing all the HG donors to merge with their companion at the CE stage (i.e., $f_{\rm HG}=1$) substantially reduces the Bayesian factor compared with models with $f_{\rm HG}<1$.
+Third, enforcing all the HG donors to merge with their companion at the CE stage (i.e., $f_{\rm HG}=1$) substantially reduces the {Bayes factor} compared with models with $f_{\rm HG}<1$.
 This is mainly due to the formation of Galactic BNSs with short orbital periods are significantly suppressed when $f_{\rm HG}=1$.
 For example, as seen in the middle and lower panels of Figure~\ref{fig:2} for the $P_{\rm orb}-e$ distributions of the mock Galactic BNSs resulting from M16 [$(\alpha,f_{\rm HG})=(5,1)$] and M17 [$(\alpha,f_{\rm HG})=(5,0.8)$], respectively, model M17 cannot reproduce those observed Galactic BNSs with $P_{\rm orb}\lesssim 1$ day, while model M16 can nicely match the observations.
-This can be attributed by the fact that the initial semi-major axes $a_{\rm i}$ of binaries with HG donors entering the CE stage are comparably smaller than those without HG donors, because of their smaller Roche lobe radius.
-If they are all merged during the CE stage, short periods (e.g., $P_{\rm orb}\lesssim 1$\,day) BNSs cannot be produced.
-However, if part of them can survive after the CE stage, then their relatively smaller semimajor axes $a_{\rm f}$ comparing with those in the models with $f_{\rm HG}=1$ at the same stage naturally leads to the formation of BNSs with shorter orbital periods.
+This can be attributed by the fact that { the absolute binding energy $|E_{\rm bind}|$ of binaries with HG donors entering the CE stage are about $\sim 3$ times larger than those without HG donors, mainly due to their smaller Roche lobe radius.
+If they are all merged during the CE stage, short periods (e.g., $P_{\rm orb}\lesssim 1$\,day) BNSs cannot be reproduced.
+However, if part of them can survive after the CE stage, then their relatively larger $|E_{\rm bind}|$ comparing with those in the models with $f_{\rm HG}=1$ at the same stage naturally leads to the formation of BNSs with shorter orbital periods.
+For example, in model M17, the median orbital period $P_{\rm orb}$ of mock BNS produced from binaries with and without HG donors are about $\sim 0.84$ and $\sim 5.91$ days respectively. }

 At last, we find that only model M11, M16, M17, M19, M21, M22 are compatible with the local merger rate density of BNS mergers measured by GW detection.
-As for the orbital parameter distribution of galactic BNS systems measured by pulsar radio observation, model M16 gives the highest Bayesian factor $\log{K_i}=1$ among these 6 models.
+As for the orbital parameter distribution of galactic BNS systems measured by pulsar radio observation, model M16 gives the highest {Bayes factor} $\log{K_i}=1$ among these 6 models.
 Therefore, we conclude that $\alpha=5$ and $f_{\rm HG}=0.8$ is most compatible with current observations.
-Note that $\alpha=5$ has also been verified by the one dimensional hydrodynamic BNS CE simulation \citep{2019ApJ...883L..45F}.
+Note that $\alpha=5$ has also been {suggested} by the one dimensional hydrodynamic BNS CE simulation \citep{2019ApJ...883L..45F}.